 Understand intersectionality

 Ben sheds a light on intersectionality, “I’m not saying that every organisation needs a black, gay individuals network.
-It’s just the understanding that when you’re being encouraged to bring your whole self to work some people can’t do that in 2022.”.
-Often we see companies show support by offering groups or networks of those with ‘similar characteristics’.
-However, every employee is a multi-hyphenate individual who won’t fit into one box but many.
+It’s just the understanding that when you’re being encouraged to bring your whole self to work some people can’t do that in 2022.”

-Speakers and stories
+Keynote LGBTQ+ Speakers and Stories

-“Have speakers in.”, Ben notes, “If your workplace isn’t diverse then make it diverse by having external events.
-It’s a really great way to make sure people feel seen and that they feel understood”.
-This not only benefits those from minority groups such as those in the LBGTQ+ community.
-It will also give all of your employees a better depth of knowledge as well as provide a place to ask questions.
+This not only benefits those from minority groups such as those in the LGBTQ+ community.
+It alsos give all of your employees a better depth of knowledge as well as provide a place to ask questions.
 Fostering a more open and inclusive company culture, where every individual feels seen, heard and understood.